Integral field spectrograph: Multi-Object IFS

+One such approach was used by the SDSS MaNGA program, Mapping Nearby Galaxies at Apache Point Observatory.
+MaNGA used IFUs composed of hexagonal fiber bundles to survey about ~10,000 nearby galaxies around redshift 0.03, studying their dynamical state, composition, and formation history.
+MaNGA was able to use 17 IFU fiber bundles per spectroscopic plate, efficiently targeting many objects simultaneously.

+A clever alternative approach to obtaining spatially resolved spectroscopy of many objects simultaneously is the MSA-3D program which uses the micro-shutter array of the JWST NIRSpec instrument to target many objects simultaneously.
+While not strictly an integral-field unit, the MSA-3D program takes many exposures while "stepping" the conventional slitmask provided by the MSA across the sky.
+These exposures can be combined after the fact to provide full, 3D spatial and spectral information on each object.
+While the MSA-3D approach provides much lower spatial resolution than the IFU provided with NIRSpec, and requires many more exposures, it has the advantage of being able to target dozens of nearby objects simultaneously.

 Even larger latitude in the choice of coverage of the patrol field has been proposed under the name of Diverse Field Spectroscopy (DFS) which would allow the observer to select arbitrary combinations of sky regions to maximize observing efficiency and scientific return.
 This requires technological developments, in particular versatile robotic target pickups and photonic switchyards.

 Three-dimensional detectors

 Other techniques can achieve the same ends at different wavelengths.
 In particular, at radio wavelengths, simultaneous spectral information is obtained with heterodyne receivers, featuring large frequency coverage and huge spectral resolution.

-In the X-Ray domain, owing to the high energy of individual photons, aptly called 3D photon counting detectors not only measure on the fly the 2D position of incoming photons but also their energy, hence their wavelength.
+In the X-ray domain, owing to the high energy of individual photons, aptly called 3D photon counting detectors not only measure on the fly the 2D position of incoming photons but also their energy, hence their wavelength.
 Note nevertheless that spectral information is very coarse, with spectral resolutions ~10 only.
-One example is the ACIS Advanced CCD Imaging Spectrometer on NASA’s Chandra X-ray Observatory.
+One example is the Advanced CCD Imaging Spectrometer (ACIS) on NASA’s Chandra X-ray Observatory.

 In the Visible-Near Infrared, this approach is a lot harder with the much less energetic photons.
-Nevertheless small format superconducting detectors, with limited spectral resolution ~ 30 and cooled below 0.1 K, have been developed and successfully used, e.g. the 32x32 pixels ARCONS Camera at the Hale 200” Telescope.
+Nevertheless small format superconducting detectors, with limited spectral resolution ~ 30 and cooled below 0.1 K, have been developed and successfully used, such as for example the 32x32 pixels Array Camera for Optical to Near-infrared Spectrophotometry (ARCONS) Camera at the Hale 200” Telescope.
 In contrast, ‘classical’ IFS usually feature spectral resolutions of a few thousands.